yroc/JavaProjects/README.md

   `JavaProjects/src/main/java/com/example/math/`

-  Reason being, the package declaration (in the source file) tells the compiler to look for the source files in the directory hierarchy `com/example/math/` *relative to the current directory*.
+  Reason being, the package declaration (in the source file) tells `javac` to look for the source files in the directory hierarchy `com/example/math/` *relative to the current directory*.
 * Another consideration is separating source code from compiled code.
 Do this by creating a separate `bin` directory branch.
 For example:

   ~/JavaProjects/bin/main/java/